Apple hits setback in dispute with European Union over tax case

 Pitruzzella advised the European Court of Justice that it should “set aside the judgment and refer the case back to the General Court for a new decision on the merits.”

-The General Court “committed a series of errors in law” and that it needs to “carry out a new assessment," he wrote.
+The General Court “committed a series of errors in law” and that it needs to “carry out a new assessment," the press release said.

 The ECJ's opinions aren’t legally binding, but are often followed by the court.
 The Court of Justice is expected to come up with its legally binding decision next year.